Our Lady of Fatima Senior Secondary School, Aligarh: Academics

 The school follows the CBSE curriculum, and offers courses in Mathematics, English, Hindi and Urdu or Sanskrit as third language (in Classes VI to VIII), Social studies (history, civics, geography, economics), Science (physics, chemistry, biology), and Art.
 Other subjects include computer science, moral science and physical health education.

 The school has a strong academic reputation in the region.
-A number of its students were placed among the top 10 rank holders in the district for the 10th and 12th board examinations in 2023.
+A number of its students were placed among the top ten rank holders in the district for the 10th and 12th board examinations in 2023.

-Extracurricular activities

-Sports and Athletics

-Besides the mandatory Physical Health Education classes, the school provides opportunities for sports, such as cricket, football, basketball and volleyball.
-The students have won many awards both at the State and National level over the years.

-Intellectual Competitions

-Students participate in Science and General Knowledge quizzes held among the local schools.
-They also participate in competitions held by National Talent Search Examination and ICAS (formerly conducted by the University of New South Wales).
-Other competitions are held in debating, elocution, dramatics and creative writing.
-In 2023, a sixth standard student received national media coverage for winning Rajsabha Hindi Writing competition organised by Dakshina Bharat Hindi Prachar Sabha.

 Subject of Research Studies

 The school has been the subject of several scientific and sociological studies.
-In 1983, the school students were studied to evaluate the factors that affect academic performance.
-Researchers at Aligarh Muslim University, also in 1983, studied the school to understand sociological differences between co-educational schools and single-sex schools, within an Indian context.
+In 1983, students were studied to evaluate factors that affect academic performance.
+Researchers at Aligarh Muslim University, also in 1983, studied the school to understand sociological differences between co-educational schools and single-sex schools within an Indian context.
 Another study at the Aligarh Muslim University studied the effect of the principal's leadership style on teacher morale.
 In 2019, the school students participated in a study analysing the impact of violent gaming on child welfare.